MarcosTypeAP/Pycube/README.md

 git clone https://github.com/MarcosTypeAP/pycube-multiplayer-online.git
 ```

-To execute the game just run `python3 main.py` and then select `singleplayer` in the ui.
+To execute the game just run `python3 main.py` and then select `singleplayer` in the UI.

 ### Multiplayer

 To play multiplayer, follow the next steps:
 - Start the server with `python3 server.py` in other console
 - Start the game with `python3 main.py`
-- Select `multiplayer`
+- Select `multiplayer` in the UI
 - If the server isn't running locally, change the local IP for the server IP on your local network or a public one
 - Press Enter to connect